josiahse/settlers-roller/README.md

 + Tracks the data from the game for later analysis

 ## To-Do's:
-+ Add some way to export data to a .csv for graphing
++ add a JavaScript info box to the ? icons instead of the default popup
-+ Add visualization of data to site
++ Add some way to export data to a .csv for graphing and/or add visualization of data to site